EqualExperts/agents-behave/blog/blog-tests.md

 Therefore we will need the following components:

 - `HotelReservationsAssistant`: This is the assistant we want to test.
 It should be capable of booking hotel rooms and interacting with users in a conversational manner.
-- `LLMUser`: A Large Language Model (LLM) system capable of engaging in dialogue with the assistant, with the intention of reserving a hotel room for specific dates.
+- `TestUser`: A Large Language Model (LLM) system capable of engaging in dialogue with the assistant, with the intention of reserving a hotel room for specific dates.
 This will allow us to evaluate the assistant against various user backgrounds and needs.
-- `UserAssistantConversation`: An entity that orchestrates the dialogue between the user and the assistant, generating responses from both parties.
+- `ConversationRunner`: An entity that orchestrates the dialogue between the user and the assistant, generating responses from both parties.
 It will also include a termination condition to conclude the interaction based on specific dialogue content.
 - `ConversationAnalyser`: An LLM system for analysing conversational dynamics.
 We will employ a straightforward scoring framework paired with criteria to assess the assistant's performance.

 The following diagram illustrates the interaction between these components: